Best SUVs 2024

 On the entry-level Air trim, you get a raft of driving assistance, heated and ventilated front seats and outer second-row seats, plus support for Android Auto and Apple CarPlay.
 Audi and Mercedes can’t match that with their base-spec big electric SUVs.

 While there’s no denying the size of the EV9, from inside the cabin you’ll be less aware of the scale.
-It’s quiet and comfortable, and the ride is smooth - verging on premium - while steering is light enough to manoeuvre through town.
+It’s quiet and comfortable, and the ride is smooth - verging on premium - while the steering is light enough to easily manoeuvre the car through town.

 Plus, with a quoted range of over 300 miles (and over 340 for the ‘Air’ trim), it'll get you a fair way across the country before you need to consider a charging stop.